 Consolidation Loan Add-on Period.
-With respect to trusts where the trust student loans contain consolidation loans, the related prospectus supplement will indicate whether an add-on consolidation loan account will exist for that particular trust as a component of pre-funding.
+With respect to trusts where some or all of the trust student loans are consolidation loans, the related prospectus supplement will indicate whether an add-on consolidation loan account will exist for that particular trust as a component of prefunding.
 The prospectus supplement will also indicate:

-- the amount in the add-on consolidation loan account on the closing date, - the length of the funding period (not to exceed the lesser of (A) the maximum number of days from the closing date when borrowers may add additional student loans to an existing consolidation loan pursuant to the terms of the Higher Education Act, or (B) the maximum permitted pre-funding period), and - the uses to which the funds in the add-on consolidation loan account can be applied and the conditions to the application of those funds.
+- the amount in the add-on consolidation loan account on the closing date, - the length of the consolidation loan add-on period (not to exceed the maximum permitted pre-funding period), and - the uses to which the funds in the add-on consolidation loan account can be applied and the conditions to the application of those funds.